JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Can_Caligastia_Really_Get_At_Our_Minds.md

 If we face the facts, the Urantia movement is a dismal failure.
 Could Ernest be right — does Caligastia have the movement by the throat, and if so, how did it happen?
 I do not know of any readers who would knowingly invite Caligastia into their lives, not even some whose actions (in my view), have been enormously disruptive and harmful.
 So how could it have happened?
 That question took me back to the section in _The URANTIA Book_ on how Caligastia managed to get at Eve.

-There, we are reminded that neither Caligastia or Dalagastia had any power to influence an individual against his will ([UB 75:2.1](/en/The_Urantia_Book/75#p2_1)).
+There, we are reminded that neither Caligastia or Dalagastia had any power to influence an individual against his will (<a id="a49_120"></a>[UB 75:2.1](/en/The_Urantia_Book/75#p2_1)).
 All their direct attempts to beguile Adam, Eve, or their children, failed.
 So Caligastia concluded that his only hope of success was in the adroit employment of suitable persons belonging to the upper strata of the Nodite group.
 How could he do it?
 He was visible to and could communicate directly with Adam and Eve — but not to these Nodites.
 The two Nodites who brought about Eve's downfall were Serapatatia and Cano.
-The first is described as deeply impressed with the righteousness of Adam's cause, entirely honest and thoroughly sincere in all of his activities and “_never conscious, even later on, that he was being used as a circumstantial tool of the wily Caligastia_”. ([UB 75:3.3](/en/The_Urantia_Book/75#p3_3))
+The first is described as deeply impressed with the righteousness of Adam's cause, entirely honest and thoroughly sincere in all of his activities and “_never conscious, even later on, that he was being used as a circumstantial tool of the wily Caligastia_”. (<a id="a49_844"></a>[UB 75:3.3](/en/The_Urantia_Book/75#p3_3))

 Cano was the other Nodite involved with Eve.
 He is described as of brilliant mind, sympathetic with the Adamic regime, the sincere spiritual leader of the Nodites who favoured friendly relations with the Garden.
 Neither look to be ready-made agents for Caligastia.

 The rot set in when:

-> “...one day, during a talk with Eve, it occurred to Serapatatia that it would be very helpful if, while awaiting the recruiting of large numbers of the violet race, something could be done in the meantime immediately to advance the needy waiting tribes”.([UB 75:3.5](/en/The_Urantia_Book/75#p3_5))
+> “...one day, during a talk with Eve, it occurred to Serapatatia that it would be very helpful if, while awaiting the recruiting of large numbers of the violet race, something could be done in the meantime immediately to advance the needy waiting tribes”.(<a id="a55_257"></a>[UB 75:3.5](/en/The_Urantia_Book/75#p3_5))

 A hybrid leader of Nodite and violet stock was proposed as the solution.
 Cano, the Nodite, and Eve, of the violet race, got themselves nominated as parents.